 The magazine also holds an annual story contest and reader’s issue where the readers can submit material for the magazine.
 This encourages your children to keep their eyes open during the year for a great nature story to share.
 One year my son was just overjoyed that his story about an antlion was picked to be included.

-I’m sure there are a lot of other great resources to encourage your children to interact with nature.
+I’m sure there are a lot of other great books about nature to encourage your children to be aware of the world around them.
 What are some of your favorites?